manticore-projects/fpng-java/README.md

 # To Do

-- [X] Right now we compare only the speed without paying attention to the size of the encoded image.
-We will need to calibrate the benchmarks to compare only modes producing similar sizes.
-Also, 24bit vs 32bit modes need to be honored.
-- [X] Benchmark the translation of the `BufferedImage` into the `RGBA` byte array, which is right now Pixel based and likely slow.
-- [ ] Further we should add more test images for the "screen capturing" use case, which may yield different outcomes.
+- [ ] Add more test images for the "screen capturing" use case, which may yield different outcomes.
   Right now only photo-realistic images are tested.
-- [X] Publish Artifact to Maven/Sonatype.
-- [X] Fat/Ueber JAR with support for the 4 major Operating Systems.
 - [ ] Drop slow JNA and replace with a JNI implementation.
-- [X] Investigate the difference in performance on Graal JDK vs OpenJDK or JetBrains JDK.
 - [ ] Try profiling with PGO.